jmhayes3/pyfzf/README.md

-# pyfzf (peach? peachy? pypeach? peachpy?)
+# pyfzf

-Python implementation of fzf, a command-line fuzzy-finder.
+Python implementation of fzf, a command-line fuzzy finder.